nicholasbailey/typeorm/docs/entities.md

 ## Column options

-Column options defines additional options for your entity columns.
+Column options define additional options for your entity columns.
 You can specify column options on `@Column`:

 ```typescript